nikpalyi/match-time-converter-app/README.md

 -  add integration testing if needed
 -  logging with @Slf4j
 -  use lombok for getters and setters, but less important
+-  create another version with Spring, using DP like Factory pattern..